AlexanderWidmann/ML_SelfDrivingCar/README.md

 ## The task:
   - Using the Udacity Car simulator create a self-driving car
+  - The simulator is subject to change (other contenders: carla, deepdrive)

 ## The approach:
   - Implement a working solution to test the setup